-Publication orders are generally a last resort when attempting to locate a child and are used when other options such as recovery orders and location orders have not been successful.
+Publication orders are generally a last resort when locating a child and are used when other options such as recovery orders and location orders have not been successful.

 We are here to help

-The Family Law Team at Fourtree Lawyers have had experience with both successfully having children recovered under a recovery order and opposing recovery orders made by another party.
-Contact one of our Family Law Specialists on 1300 529 444 of fill in a contact form to arrange a free conference with a solicitor today.
+The Family Law Team at Fourtree Lawyers has had experience with successfully having children recovered under a recovery order and opposing recovery orders made by another party.
+Contact one of our Family Law Specialists on 1300 529 444 or fill in a contact form to arrange a free conference with a solicitor today.

 MORE READING -